The Top 10 Coffee Brands – The Top Brand Never Seems to Change

 While attempting to find out what the top 10 coffee brands are, I discovered a problem.
-I can’t seem to find any data more recent than the end of 2008, and I can’t tell if this data is reflecting global sales or if it’s particular to the United States.
+I couldn’t seem to find any data more recent than the end of 2008.
+I can’t tell if this data is reflecting global sales or if it’s particular to the United States.

 The Top 10 Coffee Brands